 What is Radiation Therapy?

 Radiation therapy uses ionizing radiation to induce DNA damage within cancer cells, which ultimately results in cancer cell death.
 External beam radiation therapy using a linear accelerator (linac) is the most common type of radiation therapy, in which radiation beams are shaped to the aim at the pet’s tumor or surgical scar while avoiding as much normal tissue as possible.
-Most pets are anesthetized for each treatment and carefully positioned on a treatment couch (table).
-It is common for pets to need a CT scan in order to determine the extent of tumor and to help devise a pet-specific radiation treatment plan.
+Most pets are anesthetized for each treatment and carefully positioned on a treatment couch.
+It is common for pets to need a CT scan in order to determine the extent of his/her tumor and to help devise a pet-specific radiation treatment plan.
 This may be needed even if a CT has been done previously for diagnosis or staging, in order to optimize your pet’s radiation plan.
-Pets are anesthetized for each treatment and we use fast-acting protocols to ensure that each pet is alert and happy at home afterwards.
+Pets are anesthetized for each treatment and we use fast-acting anesthesia protocols to ensure that each pet is alert and happy at home afterwards.

 What Types Of Tumors Are Commonly Treated With Radiation Therapy?

 Many tumors can be treated with radiation therapy.
 Occasionally benign tumor types or inflammatory conditions can be improved with radiation therapy, but most tumors amenable to radiation are malignant tumors including:

 - Nasal tumors

 - Soft tissue sarcomas